 Why a profit-based approach to renewable energy is failing to deliver the energy transition, and why we urgently need to pursue public alternatives.

-Why, in a world awash with “idle capital” and in desperate need for a just energy transition to a renewables-based system, are global investment levels in renewable energy so out of sync with climate targets?
+Why, in a world awash with “idle capital” and in desperate need of a just energy transition, are global investment levels in renewable energy so out of sync with climate targets?

 Part One: Investment Deficit Realities